sd-omkar/hpc_benchmarks/spmv/charm/README.md

   * Row slicing: `-s size`
   * Multi row slicing: `-m size`
   * To specify a maximum total number of chares: `-S maxChares`

+**charmrun:** To run the program on more than one CPU, you must use the `charmrun` environment (roughly comparable to `mpirun`).
+For example, to use on all CPUs on a 16 core SMP node, run `./charmrun +p16 ./spmv ARGS` where *ARGS* are any of the aforementioned arguments for `spmv`.
+Check the Charm++ documentation for further functionality.

 **Note:** Using COO input is currently not correctly implemented as actually the transposed matrix is read and used for calculation.